ndd21/PHYS281/docs/glossary.md

 A [floating point](https://en.wikipedia.org/wiki/Floating-point_arithmetic) number is any real non-integer number.
 The "floating point" refers to the decimal point in the number, which can "float", i.e., be placed anywhere between the other digits in the number.

+## Folder

+A synonym for a [directory](#directory), i.e., a name location on a disk drive in which other files or folder are stored.

 ## Function